MetOffice/CSET/docs/source/background/why-cset.rst

 When evaluating weather and climate models we are trying to understand the characteristics of our model configurations, the physical processes that lead to biases, and how they compares to other models (physical and machine learned), model configurations and observations.
-This can be a very iterative process, and each step of evaluation unveils more questions that need investigations.
+This is an iterative process, and each step of evaluation unveils more questions that need investigations.
 Evaluation often follows an individual approach by researchers spending significant resource on scientific and technical development.